 If you don’t mind staying just outside the park itself, the tiny township of Springdale, Utah is where you’ll want to base yourself for your Zion trip.
 This little hub exists mainly to service visitors to the park and there are heaps of accommodation, food and – most importantly – places to get coffee.

-The small little township is located right at the entrance to Zion National Park, and there is even a shuttle bus which runs to ferry people in and out of the park for those who are keen to beat the traffic and leave the cars behind.
+The small little township is located right at the entrance to Zion National Park, and there is even a shuttle bus that runs to ferry people in and out of the park for those who are keen to beat the traffic and leave the cars behind.

-Accommodation options in Springdale range from camping and RV parks to high end luxury lodge style accommodation.
-Other good, budget friendly options include the Pioneer Lodge and the Bumbleberry Inn, which gets major bonus points for having the most adorable name ever.
+Accommodation options in Springdale range from camping and RV parks to high-end luxury lodge style accommodation.
+Other good, budget-friendly options include the Pioneer Lodge and the Bumbleberry Inn, which gets major bonus points for having the most adorable name ever.

 You can search for deals on lodging in Springdale using HotelsCombined, which compares prices on ALL of the hotel deal sites (Expedia, Booking, Hotels.com, all of them) to find you the best possible price.
 Seriously, it’s a budget traveler’s BFF.
 Here’s a handy dandy search box to make your life slightly easier:

 Fingers crossed you find some of the info in this guide useful, and if you have any questions about any of them, I’ll be hanging out in the comments below.
 Just give me a shout.
 Thanks again to Lia and Jeremy for hosting me!
 You can follow me at my website Matt Burns, on Twitter, or on Facebook.
 Happy hiking everyone! – Matt Burns